AmedeeBulle/ttn-dashboard/README.md

 This will happen automatically once you enable the `letsencrypt-nginx-proxy-companion` container:

 1. Set the `PROXY_EMAIL` variable in the `.env` configuration file.
-   Provide a valid email address so that Let's Encrypt can warn you about expiring certificates and allow you to recover your account.
+  Provide a valid email address so that Let's Encrypt can warn you about expiring certificates and allow you to recover your account
 1. Stop the containers (if they already run)
   ```
   docker-compose down